MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/username-password-authentication.md

 ---
 title: Username and password authentication with MSAL.NET
+description: "In your desktop application, you can use the username and password flow to acquire a token silently.
+No UI is required when using the application."
 ---

 # Username and password authentication with MSAL.NET

-In your desktop application, you can use the Username/Password flow to acquire a token silently.
+In your desktop application, you can use the username and password flow to acquire a token silently.
 No UI is required when using the application.

 ## Recommendation